ArmSct/Attack-Maps-and-Log-Visualization/README.md

 <img width="935" height="670" alt="brave_VMnv9JCHSi" src="https://github.com/user-attachments/assets/3ea014fd-4b8c-4840-8fd9-86de63ac4c2d" />

 ### Azure Resource Creation
+This map shows who created Azure resources, from where, and how many resources they created, based on logs collected in the Azure Activity Log.
+The colors represent the number of resources created from each location.
+Green indicates low activity (fewer resources created) and red highlights the locations with the highest number of resource creations.

 <img width="922" height="635" alt="brave_ddu6DGHqxf" src="https://github.com/user-attachments/assets/fd914e02-68c7-4d29-9c3d-d7fd55c9e44a" />

 ### VM Authentication Failures
+This map is a visual representation of failed login attempts across all virtual machines onboarded to Microsoft Defender for Endpoint in your tenant.
+The map’s colors show the number of failed login attempts, with red or darker colors indicating more failures and lighter colors indicating fewer.

 <img width="920" height="665" alt="brave_ZznVzzBBzR" src="https://github.com/user-attachments/assets/82c9edfd-8b17-4d70-bdc3-a6dba2e26073" />

 ### Malicious Traffic Entering the Network
+This map visualizes the inbound network traffic that has been flagged as malicious by Microsoft’s threat intelligence.
+The markers on the map represent the geographic locations of IP addresses that have sent malicious traffic into the network.
+Intense or warmer colors (like red or orange) indicate a higher number of or more severe threats, while cooler colors (like blue or green) represents fewer or less severe malicious events.

 <img width="920" height="662" alt="brave_0AKUHLG5pf" src="https://github.com/user-attachments/assets/5fadf2d0-2344-4310-8f63-79c720ecde40" />